rcn-ee/ti-opencl/docs/sphinx-doc/source/memory/host-malloc-extension.rst

     Since the ARM CPU is a 32 bit architecture, Linux will only support 4GB of virtual memory at any given time, therefore the amount of memory available to __malloc_ddr or __malloc_msmc will be limited in size to a limit below 4GB.
-    This is in contrast to definining an OpenCL buffer in the host application that is only limited by the maximum block available in any CMEM heap.
+    This is in contrast to defining an OpenCL buffer in the host application that is only limited by the maximum block available in any CMEM heap.
 These can exceed 4GB in length.
 This can occur because the allocation of the buffer does not imply a map into the virtual memory space.
 That would occur independently